DataDog/kics/documentation/rules/terraform/aws/sns_topic_is_publicly_accessible.md

 ### Description

- This check verifies that Amazon SNS Topic policies do not allow public access by having wildcard principals in their IAM policies.
-When an SNS Topic policy includes a principal with wildcard ('*') or allows anonymous access, it makes the topic publicly accessible to any AWS account, potentially exposing sensitive information or allowing unauthorized message publishing/consumption.
+ This check verifies that Amazon SNS topic policies do not allow public access by having wildcard principals in their IAM policies.
+When an SNS topic policy includes a principal with wildcard (`*`) or allows anonymous access, it makes the topic publicly accessible to any AWS account, potentially exposing sensitive information or allowing unauthorized message publishing/consumption.

 Secure configuration requires specifying explicit IAM principals rather than using wildcards.
 For example, instead of using `"AWS": "*"` which grants access to anyone, use a specific account ARN like `"AWS": "arn:aws:iam::account_number:root"` to limit access to authorized entities only.
 This prevents unauthorized access to your SNS topics and their messages.